Equally yoked dating

 Ayeee, finally!
 Let’s talk about the spicy stuff!

-Contrary to popular belief I wholeheartedly think that attraction is important when dating.
-But when I say attraction I mean the delicate mix of physical, emotional and spiritual attraction which to me equals chemistry.
+Contrary to popular Christian belief I wholeheartedly think that attraction is important when dating.
+But when I say attraction I mean the delicate mix of physical, emotional, and spiritual attraction which to me equals chemistry.

 A connection, a bond or common feeling between two people, especially when they are strongly attached to each other.

-Being romantically compatible and feeling chemistry in a relationship is vital, when choosing a partner for life, considering that you want to be intimate with him.
+Being romantically compatible and feeling chemistry in a relationship is vital when choosing a partner for life.

 A good sign that you and your partner are compatible is when you feel a pull towards him and as if you can’t take your hands off him.